 Scent Bird is a new subscription service that lets you try “date a perfume before you marry it.”
 They have 150+ mens colognes that you can access for just $14.95 a month.
 You choose the colognes you want to try and they mail you a month’s supply which you can use in the diffuser they provide free on the first month.

 They are geared towards the big name brands so if you’re interested in the designer fragrances and like getting a little present in the mail each both, this would be a good place to start.
 From what I’ve heard they’re also expanding rapidly so I’m sure they’ll have an even wider selection shortly.

-You can read my full ScentBird.com review here (and get 25% off).
+You can read our full ScentBird.com review here (and get 25% off).

 How to Use Your Cologne Samples and See What is Right For You

 Now the question is what to do with all these samples you’ve gotten!